observatorium/up/README.md

     	The time to wait between remote-write requests. (default 5s) -queries-file string
     	A file containing queries to run against the read endpoint.
-  -step duration
+  -remote-tenant string
+    	Tenant ID to used to determine tenant for write requests.
+  -remote-tenant-header string
+    	Name of HTTP header used to determine tenant for write requests. (default "tenant_id") -step duration
     	Default step duration for range queries.
 Can be overridden if step is set in query spec. (default 5m0s) -threshold float